Formal and Informal Vocabulary Year 6 Formal and Informal Resource Pack

 Developing Explain whether a sentence is formal or informal with reference to specific vocabulary.
 Sentences with a maximum of two clauses are used and vocabulary is predominantly taken from the Y3/4 spelling expectations.

 Expected Explain whether a sentence is formal or informal with reference to specific vocabulary.
-Sentences may have multiple clauses and feature vocabulary which is predominantly taken from the Y5/6 spelling expectations.
+Sentences may have multiple clauses and vocabulary used is predominantly taken from the Y5/6 spelling expectations.

 Greater Depth Explain whether a sentence is formal or informal with reference to specific vocabulary.
-Sentences will vary in length and structure and some of the language used may be unfamiliar.
-Some language is colloquial or archaic and as such it may prove useful for children to have access to dictionaries (physical or digital) for questions in this level.
+Sentences vary in length and structure and some language used is colloquial or archaic.

 Questions 2, 5 and 8 (Application)